-The research team continued evaluating design methods for load efficacies, settlement, and reinforcement tension, conducted two-dimensional numerical analyses for evaluating analytical methods for stability, and reviewed papers related to installation effects about the current practice of rigid inclusions in projects.
+The research team continued evaluating design methods for load efficacies, settlement, and reinforcement tension, conducted two-dimensional numerical analyses for evaluating analytical methods for stability, reviewed papers related to installation effects about the current practice of rigid inclusions in projects, reviewed the specifications from four state DOTs, developed a plan for Phase II, and started to prepare the research report.
 The research team selected 26 case studies in the USA and in the world with instrumentation data, which were used to evaluate four design methods commonly used in the literature and practices including the British method (BS8006), the German method (EBGEO), the Netherlands method (CUR226), and the FHWA strain compatibility method.
 The research team has also conducted two-dimensional numerical analyses to evaluate the British method and the US practice using the stress reduction concept for analyzing the stability of RI-supported embankments.
 The research team further reviewed a three-dimensional numerical analysis of installation sequence effects on RI displacements.
-The research team organized a virtual meeting with the steering committee to give them updates on the above evaluations and seek their inputs about the findings and future research activities.
-The research team proposed continuing the stability analyses of embankments on rigid inclusions and developing a plan for the Phase II project.
+The research team compiled the specifications for rigid inclusions installation from four state DOTs, developed a plan for Phase II, and started to prepare the research report.
+The research team organized a virtual meeting with the steering committee to give them updates on the above evaluations and seek their inputs about the findings and Phase II project plan.
+The research team met with KDOT to develop a schedule for pursuing the Phase II study.
+After the meeting with KDOT, the research team has reached out to several state DOTs gauging their interest in continuing to support the Phase II project.